docker-archive/swarm-microservice-demo-v1/README.md

-# Swarm Example Cluster:  Web App
+# Swarm Example Cluster:  Microservices App

 This is a sample Swarm cluster that illustrates how Swarm can be used as the foundation for a high-traffic microservice-architecture web application.
 It is based on the Docker Cats-vs-Dogs voting example application, but re-architected to accomodate arbitrarily large scale through the use of parallel vote capture frontends and asynchronous background workers processing each vote.